20 resultsRefine Results

-Starting in September 2018, the Second Saturday dance will move to the Church of the Nativity.
+Starting in September 2018, the Second Saturday dance will move to the Church of the Nativity & Holy Comforter, Hart Hall.
 6112 York Rd, Baltimore.
-Directions to Church of the Nativity

 The Baltimore Folk Music Society presents American Square and Contra Dancing on the 2nd Saturday of the month running from 8:00 'till 11:00 pm, with a short break in the middle.